Skip to main content

 Therapeutic Monoclonal Antibody Drug Monitoring

 Treatment failure rates can vary depending on the drug and clinical indication.
-Up to one-third of patients experience primary treatment failure (no response to induction therapy).4 Up to about 50% of patients who initially respond to induction therapy with either infliximab or adalimumab later lose the effect and experience disease flares during ongoing maintenance therapy (secondary failure).5,6
+Some patients experience primary treatment failure (no response to induction therapy).4 Other patients respond initially to induction therapy but later lose their response and experience disease flares during ongoing maintenance therapy (secondary failure).5,6

 Although empiric treatment changes can be used to manage treatment failure, a testing-based strategy (ie, testing drug levels and/or anti-drug antibody levels) can help healthcare providers determine the mechanism of failure and better manage these patients.7 Testing-based strategies help characterize the mechanism of treatment failure as being pharmacodynamic (eg, presence of drug but lack of effect) or pharmacokinetic (eg, low bioavailability of drug due to metabolism issues or anti-drug antibodies).
 This information may help decide how to address failure, which may include dose escalation or switching to a different biologic or drug class.